parikshitpagare/parikshitpagare/README.md

   - AVR ATmega
   - Arduino

-- Interfaced multiple sensors, I/O, displays and motors with above microcontrollers.
+- Have hands on experience with interfacing multiple sensors, I/O, displays and motors with above microcontrollers.

 ### Skills and Tools Summary